isc-projects/kea/doc/sphinx/arm/hooks-ddns-tuning.rst

 .. note::

-   The expression value above uses a slash, '\', to show line continuation.
+   The expression value above uses a backslash, ``\``, to show line continuation.
 This is for clarity only and is not valid JSON supported by Kea parsing.
 The actual value must be expressed on a single line.